-If any non-European competitors participate in the competition two separate results lists shall be published.
-One results list showing the results of the European Orienteering Championship excluding any non-European competitors and a second showing the results of the competition including non-European competitors.
+If any non-eligible competitors participate in the competition, two separate results lists shall be published.
+One results list showing the results of the Regional Orienteering Championship excluding any non-eligible competitors and a second showing the results of the competition including all competitors.